Chalarangelo/30-seconds-of-code/snippets/javascript-this.md

 tags: [javascript,function,object]
 author: chalarangelo
 cover: u-got-this
-excerpt: JavaScript's `this` keyword is a source of confusion for many beginners and veterans alike.
+excerpt: JavaScript's `this` keyword can confuse beginners and veterans alike.
 Learn how it works in different scenarios and start using it correctly.
 dateModified: 2021-06-12T19:30:41+03:00
 ---